Battle-Tested

 Automated without an ETL tool.

-The systems that run enterprise finance, planning, and ERP aren't going anywhere.
-InTouch ships first-class tools for Oracle Essbase, IBM TM1 (now Planning Analytics), and JD Edwards — decades of production experience baked into every parameter.
+The old paradigm is out.
+The new paradigm is AI.
+AI automation is InTouch AI.
+The systems that run enterprise finance, planning, and ERP aren't going anywhere — and now a general AI-native engine drives them.
+InTouch AI ships first-class tools for Oracle Essbase, IBM TM1 (now Planning Analytics), and JD Edwards — decades of production experience baked into every parameter.
+A specialized ETL suite can't grow an AI core; a general engine already has one.
 No DataStage license, no Informatica seat, no fragile Perl script from 2008.
-Just a configurable tool, scheduled, audited, RBAC'd.
+Just a configurable tool, scheduled, audited, RBAC'd — with an AI center that reads a failed close and tells you why.

 Built From Experience, Not Specification